-Like many people in South Africa, 29-year-old Solomon Eliya Tumane loves football.
+Like many people in South Africa, 29-year-old Solomon Eliya Tumane loves soccer.
 He spends tireless hours each week coaching the Hurricanes Football Club.
 He loves his players and rejoices in their successes.
-They love and respect him in return.
-So when Coach Solomon joined The Church of Jesus Christ of Latter-day Saints, his players were curious.
+They love and respect him oach Solomon (second from riaht, above) was wise when he shared his testimony with his players Patrick Ntsekwa (insert), McDonald Manyakanyaka, Lawrence Tsetse, Thapelo Sesinyi, and Emmanuel Pebe.
+Now they look to their spiritual coach, Bishop Mahlubi (far right, above), and he is grateful for the priesthood strength they bring to the ward.